Phanty133/ambilight-julia/README.md

 # ambilight-julia
-A Philips Ambilight knockoff implemented in Julia + Arduino
+A Philips Ambilight knockoff implemented in Julia + Arduino.
+Colors for each LED/sector are calculated with a weighted arithmentic mean, where the weight is the saturation of the pixel.

 ## Software:
 Two processing algorithms are available: